Improve search with modeling

 Both of these methods have the same effect: they improve search.
 Moreover, while they have different effects of scale, they use the same mechanisms to accomplish these effects.

 The following topics explain how to model your data:

 Explains how to make modeling settings for a table you’ve just loaded, or to make a quick change to existing settings.

 Explains how to define a default data model to use for data system-wide.

 Explains the possible data model settings and their accepted values.

 These are the same for a table or the system.

 Linked tables can be searched together or combined into a worksheet for easy searching.

-Tables that have no relationship between their columns can not be combined in a single search.
+Tables that have no relationship between their columns can’t be combined in a single search.